openstyles/stylus/README.md

-Stylus : Stylish fork for Chrome and Chrome-like things
+Stylus is a fork of Stylish for Chrome, also compatible with Firefox as a WebExtension

 ## Releases